 COVID-19 is a communicable disease that is easily spread.
 Re-testing is the very best way to protect your friends and loved ones with whom you come into contact.
 Regular testing has the opportunity of detecting the virus early.
 Early detection makes it possible to identify viral infection providing the option of early intervention, treatment and providing necessary information so that appropriate isolation or quarantine procedures can begin, further protecting the people you see most often.
 Using this testing approach, we can greatly reduce the spread of the virus.

-SAFE testing vs. Student Health Center testing
+Diagnostic Genomics Lab testing vs. Student Health Center testing